Male agent discussing to a couple about insurance

 HealthPlans of NC

 Medicare, a federal health insurance program, is meant to provide comprehensive health coverage for qualifying individuals.
 This includes people over the age of 65, those with disabilities, or those with end-stage renal disease.
-Many people ask the question, “Is Medicare primary or secondary insurance?”
+Many ask, “Is Medicare primary or secondary insurance?”

-In this article, we will discuss everything you need to know about Medicare coverage.
-We’ll also examine how it works with other coverage plans such as group health plans and retiree insurance.
+In this article, we will discuss everything you need to know about Medicare coverage and examine how it works with other coverage plans, such as group health plans and retiree insurance.

 What is Primary or Secondary Insurance?

-To begin, primary coverage is the insurance plan that pays first for qualifying medical expenses.
+First, primary coverage is the insurance plan paying first for qualifying medical expenses.
 For those who only have Medicare, that plan will be their primary insurer.
 However, you can also purchase a secondary insurance plan.
 This can provide benefits that your primary insurer does not offer.
 In addition, it can help ease healthcare costs.

 Coordination of Benefits